laurinscheuber/kry-programmieraufgabe-2/README.md

 ## Project Files

 - `RainbowTable.java`: Contains the main logic for the Rainbow Table, including chain generation, hashing (MD5), the reduction function, and the table storage (HashMap).
-- `Main.java`: The main program entry point.
+- `Demo.java`: The main program entry point.
 It initializes the `RainbowTable`, generates the table, prints a verification example, attempts the lookup for the target hash, and prints the results.
 - `README.md`: This file, documenting the project and results.

 ## How to Run

 1.  **Compile:**
     ```bash
-    javac RainbowTable.java Main.java
+    javac RainbowTable.java Demo.java
     ```
 2.  **Run:**
     ```bash
-    java Main
+    java Demo
     ```

 \

 ## Result

 After implementing and running the program, our Rainbow Table **successfully found** the plaintext for the target MD5 hash `1d56a37fb6b08aa709fe90e12ca59e12`.

 **The found plaintext is: `0bgec3d`**

 ### Lookup Process Explanation: